RoboLight: A Dataset with Linearly Composable Illumination for Robotic Manipulation: Abstract

 \section{Abstract}

 In this paper, we introduce \textit{RoboLight}, the first real-world robotic manipulation dataset capturing synchronized episodes under systematically varied lighting conditions. \textit{RoboLight} consists of two components. (a) \textit{RoboLight-Real} contains 2,800 real-world episodes collected in our custom \textit{Light Cube} setup, a calibrated system equipped with eight programmable RGB LED lights.
 It includes structured illumination variation along three independently controlled dimensions: color, direction, and intensity.
 Each dimension is paired with a dedicated task featuring objects of diverse geometries and materials to induce perceptual challenges.
 All image data are recorded in high-dynamic-range (HDR) format to preserve radiometric accuracy.
 Leveraging the linearity of light transport, we introduce (b) \textit{RoboLight-Synthetic}, comprising 196,000 episodes synthesized through interpolation in the HDR image space of \textit{RoboLight-Real}.
 In principle, \textit{RoboLight-Synthetic} can be arbitrarily expanded by refining the interpolation granularity.
 We further verify the dataset quality through qualitative analysis and real-world policy roll-outs, analyzing task difficulty, distributional diversity, and the effectiveness of synthesized data.
 We additionally demonstrate three representative use cases of the proposed dataset.
-The full dataset, along with the system software and hardware design, will be released as open-source to support continued research.
+The full dataset, along with the system software and hardware design, are available at https://github.com/ShutongJIN/RoboLight.